 Classic product legislation currently reaches its limits in several ways.
 One is 3D-printing which has been the topic of a separate article1.
-But the main issue is that the many control systems, be they pre-market or post-market oriented, tend to fail in front of an ever increasing number of economic operators and products and rather decreasing resources of state authorities.
+But the main issue is that the many control systems, be they pre-market or post-market oriented, tend to fail in front of an ever-increasing number of economic operators and products and rather decreasing resources of state authorities.
 This article explores three novel approaches.
-These approaches can and should be used to complement the classic pre- and post-market verification.
+These approaches to the enforcement of product legislation can and should be used to complement the classic pre- and post-market verification.
 Some of them might even become alternatives thereto.

 A. New approach 1: Central Product Safety System (CPSS)

 2. Creation of an (internationally operating) incident reporting body, hereafter IRB.
 Its main task is to collect and pre-evaluate information about the lack of safety or performance of products.
 This information goes wider than pure incident reporting.
-The IRB couldn be an entrusted private, public or semi-public body.
-There are plenty of possibilities for its financing.
+The IRB could be an entrusted private, public, or semi-public body.
+There are plenty of possibilities for financing.
 Evidently, it can be publicly financed.
 But it could also be financed by mandatory contributions of the manufacturers or importers of the products.
-The question of the private, public or semi-public character is to be separated from the financing.
+The question of the private, public, or semi-public character is to be separated from the financing.
 All combinations are possible.
 It is critical that both the legal set-up and the finances should ensure long-term stability and sustainability.

 3. Creation of an unequivocal product identification system.
 The system must implicitly also identify the manufacturer.
 Behind the system, there must be rules to determine whether a certain modification of a product may be used by the manufacturer to claim a new product (type) identity.
 To prevent claims of a new product identity aimed at circumventing unpleasant state measures, there must be a rule according to which a new product (type) identity may only be claimed if there is a noteworthy modification.
 As a rule of thumb, only modifications which may affect safety and performance are noteworthy.
 On the other hand, where ever a pre-market approval or certification system is applied, there must be limits to the keeping of a product (type) identity.
 It should not be permitted to claim product (type) identity where noteworthy modifications were made.